 A few Saturdays ago, my beloved and I took a lovely walk in Rock Creek Park, near our home in Washington, DC.
 We stopped at the mill, a beautiful old building by the creek.
 I had been there years before, but couldn’t remember what was in the building or why it should interest me.

 This time around, I had good reason to find Peirce Mill fascinating.
-For much of the past year, I’ve been immersed in colonial and post-Revolutionary War America.
-(My first book, The Hamilton Cookbook, will be published before Thanksgiving.)
+For much of the past year, I have immersed myself in colonial and post-Revolutionary War America.
+(My first book, The Hamilton Cookbook, is due out before Thanksgiving.)
 I’ve learned much about colonial-era history, cooking, and entertaining.

 However, up until the visit to Peirce Mill, I knew almost nothing about how wheat, corn, and other grains got to the kitchen in 19th Century America.

 The volunteers and staff at Peirce Mill are awesome.
 They demonstrate the mill in action and explain how it works with patience and good humor.
 They also know about the history of the mill and how it evolved from a working mill, to a tea house in the 20th Century, to an historic site today.
-I was so impressed that when I got home I joined the Friends of Peirce Mill.
+They so impressed me that I joined the Friends of Peirce Mill.
 If you’re ever in Washington DC, you should definitely make a stop at the mill.

 My video-editing skills leave a lot to be desired, but I couldn’t resist posting a short clip of how the central part of the milling process works.